mortizm1988/PhD_accounting_governance/slides.md

 We will review different streams of literature on the role of financial accounting information in corporate governance.

-Our goal is to provide a comprehensive and unified view on how financial accounting information is used to:
+Our goal is to provide a **comprehensive and unified view** on how financial accounting information is used to:

-(1) define contractual relationships between corporate stakeholders and the firm.
+(1) define contractual relationships between corporate stakeholders.

 (2) monitor the fulfillment of the contractual obligations.